-Board Representation. (a) So long as the TdF Group holds at least 5.0% of our common stock, TdF will have the right to appoint one director and generally will have the right to appoint two directors; (b) so long as Robert A. Crown, Barbara Crown, certain trusts established by them and their permitted transferees have beneficial ownership of at least 555,555 shares of common stock, they will have the right to elect one director; (c) so long as Ted B. Miller, Jr. and his permitted transferees maintains an ownership interest, they will have the right to elect one director; (d) our chief executive officer will have the right to elect one director; (e) so long as the ownership interest of Centennial Fund IV, L.P., Centennial Fund V, L.P., Centennial Entrepreneurs Fund V, L.P., their affiliates and respective partners is at least 5.0%, they will have the right to elect one director; (f) so long as the ownership interest of the Berkshire Group is at least 5.0%, the Berkshire Group will have the right to elect one director; (g) so long as the ownership interest of Nassau Capital Partners II, L.P., NAS Partners I, L.L.C., their affiliates and their respective partners is not less than the ownership interest of the Nassau Group immediately following the closing of the IPO, the Nassau Group will have the right to elect one director; and (h) all directors other than the designees will be nominated in accordance with our certificate of incorporation and bylaws.
+Board Representation. (i) So long as the TdF Group holds at least 5.0% of the Company's common stock, TdF will have the right to appoint one director and generally will have the right to appoint two directors; (ii) so long as Robert A. Crown, Barbara Crown, certain trusts established by them and their permitted transferees (the "Crown Group") has beneficial ownership of at least 555,555 shares of common stock, the Crown Group will have the right to elect one director (the "Crown Designee"); (iii) so long as Ted B. Miller, Jr. and his permitted transferees (the "Initial Stockholder Group") maintains an ownership interest, they will have the right to elect one director (the "Initial Stockholder Designee"); (iv) the Chief Executive Officer of the Company has the right to elect one director (the "CEO Designee"); (v) so long as the ownership interest of Centennial Fund IV, L.P., Centennial Fund V, L.P., Centennial Entrepreneurs Fund V, L.P., their affiliates and respective partners (the "Centennial Group") is at least 5.0%, the Centennial Group will have the right to elect one director (the "Centennial Designee"); (vi) so long as the ownership interest of the Berkshire Group is at least 5.0%, the Berkshire Group will have the right to elect one director (the "Berkshire Designee"); (vii) so long as the ownership interest of Nassau Capital Partners II, L.P., NAS Partners I, L.L.C., their affiliates and their respective partners (the "Nassau Group") is not less than the ownership interest of the Nassau Group immediately following the closing of the IPO, the Nassau Group will have the right to elect one director (the "Nassau Designee"); and (viii) all directors other than the Designees ("General Directors") will be nominated in accordance with the Certificate of Incorporation and By-laws.